svmehta/live-git/README.md

 This will create the directory `~/.gitdashboard`, install everything inside a virtualenv there, and run the watcher script.
 (To uninstall, just delete the directory.)

+** Note: currently are branches are assumed to be tracking a remote branch located at "origin"

 ## Running the server

 ### Prerequisites